 All registrations will be done online once our application opens.
 We can accommodate a total of 50 maximum entries or 110 total participants (including all members of groups that enter).

-Work in Progress must be at least 75% complete by _______ in order to be accepted and is completely at the discretion of Phoenix Fan Fusion staff.
-Applications will then be reviewed and selected entrants will be notified by email no later than _________.
+Work in Progress must be at least 75% complete by March 14 in order to be accepted and is completely at the discretion of Phoenix Fan Fusion staff.
+Applications will then be reviewed and selected entrants will be notified by email no later than March 28.

-Workmanship pre-judging will begin with a questionnaire provided to the contestant upon acceptance into the contest.
-Phoenix Fan Fusion Masquerade team will collect responses and photos and provide them to judges for review.
+Workmanship pre-judging will begin with a questionnaire provided to the contestant upon final acceptance into the contest.
 Questionnaires, submitted work in progress photos, and any other information submitted by the contestant (i.e. updated photos, videos) will be sent to the judges for review.
+We encourage contestants to provide detailed close-up photos of all work including views of the work at different stages.
+This content will be weighed heavily in the judging process.

 3. Master – Contestants who have won two or more major awards with any costume at a cosplay/costume contest.
 This includes entries into events not produced by Square Egg Entertainment (Phoenix Fan Fusion, Comicon, etc) where costumes were judged by a panel.